Ammurapi: Reign

+The King of Alashiya (Cyprus) wrote to Ammurapi enquiring about enemy ships: "You wrote to me the following 'the ships of the enemy were seen in the sea.
+If so, be careful.'"
+Subsequently, Ammurapi confirmed:

 My father behold, the enemy's ships came (here); my cities(?) were burned, and they did evil things in my country.
 Does not my father know that all my troops and chariots(?) are in the Land of Hatti, and all my ships are in the Land of Lukka?...Thus, the country is abandoned to itself.
 May my father know it: the seven ships of the enemy that came here inflicted much damage upon us.

 This letter dramatically highlights the desperate situation facing Ugarit while it was also under attack by the invading Sea Peoples.

+Egyptian relations

+In the reign of the pharaoh Merneptah, a King of Ugarit (possibly Ammurapi or his predecessor Niqmaddu III) wrote to Egypt, requesting a sculptor for their city, to "make an image of Merneptah in front of the statue of Ba’al in his (renovated) temple in Ugarit."
+The pharaoh delayed or declined this request, but sent gifts including textiles, ebony wood, plaques of coloured stones, and ropes.
+This letter, and others from the same period, may reflect a renewal of ties between Ugarit and Egypt, as Hittite influence waned in Syria.